taiengine007/C/C_IN_DEPTH/c_problems/POINTERS/pointers_revision.md

-Certainly!
-Here’s a detailed explanation of each exercise problem on pointers in C, along with code snippets and explanations where applicable.

 ### 1. Pointer Basics

 **a.
 Declare an integer variable and a pointer to it.
 Assign a value to the variable and print its value using both the variable and the pointer.**